Royalties represent the amount of money paid to an artist, when someone or some company wants to publicly use that artist’s work.

 HOW ARE ROYALTIES SPLIT ON A SONG?

-The royalties split is what we call the shared percentage between the parts.
+The royalties split is what we call the shared percentage between the parts involved in the song production and publishing.
 And it depends on the deals made between those parts.

 ROYALTIES AND COPYRIGHTS ON THE INTERNET

 The internet has its own dynamics regarding what are royalties in music.
 There is no fixed percentage for music played online.
 Take Spotify, for instance.
 To figure out the royalties, they have to think about many different factors.
 Like the country where the listener is or the number of premium users listening.

 To make things easier, there are some online calculators for streaming.
 That can give you a good notion of what to expect.